peterjbraam/beegfs-ksource/linux-source-code/Documentation/admin-guide/cgroup-v2.rst

 	through remount from the init namespace.
 The mount option is ignored on non-init namespace mounts.
 Please refer to the Delegation section for details.

+  memory_localevents

+        Only populate memory.events with data for the current cgroup, and not any subtrees.
+This is legacy behaviour, the default behaviour without this option is to include subtree counts.
+        This option is system wide and can only be set on mount or modified through remount from the init namespace.
+The mount option is ignored on non-init namespace mounts.

 Organizing Processes and Threads